wrzlbrmft/chrome-backtab/README.md

 Simply click the *Backtab* icon!

+## Installation

+You can install *Backtab* directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/backtab/ajkocakecencmdfjgegmoihjonjikpco).

 ## How to Contribute

 Feel free to join and help me improve this extension.
 Here are a few ideas: